 LASIK ophthalmic surgeon, Dr. Neil B. Griffin, Myrtle Beach, is committed to providing world class surgical technologies and the most advanced vision diagnostics to the Myrtle Beach, South Carolina area.
 Griffin Eye Center offers more options for Laser Vision Correction with LASIK, PRK and the new minimally invasive procedure SMILE.

 Griffin Eye Center has an on site LASIK suite with state-of-the-art lasers and a highly experienced staff to perform your Laser Vision Correction.
 Unlike other laser vision procedures that utilize your eye glasses prescription, Griffin Eye Center uses a refractive suite with advanced proven laser technology and your unique profile to deliver a treatment designed specifically for you.

 Leading Ophthalmologist, Neil Griffin, M.D., is board certified and fellowship trained.
 He specializes in cataract, LASIK and corneal surgery.
 He has performed thousands of surgeries and continues to be on the forefront in Laser Vision Correction.
+The National Consumer Advisory Board named Dr. Neil B. Griffin one of America’s Best Physicians in 2021 and 2022.
 Dr. Griffin has been named a Top Cataract Surgeon by Precision Eye Services.
-He has also received multiple local distinctions, including “Best Laser Vision Surgeon” and “Best Ophthalmologist” from 2018-2021.
+He has also received multiple local distinctions, including “Best Laser Vision Surgeon” and “Best Ophthalmologist” from 2018-2022.

-For more information or to make an appointment to see if you are a candidate for LASIK visit griffineyecenter.com or call toll free 888-570-5789.
+For more information or to make an appointment to see if you are a candidate for LASIK visit griffineyecenter.com or call 843-449-6414.